Riga27527/RiRender/README.md

-# RiRender
+# Rider
-A little pbr renderer.
+This is a little pbr renderer.